Grant and Scholarship Opportunities

 2017 Lead Poisoning Awareness Community Mini-Grants

 Funded jointly by The Pew Charitable Trusts and the Robert Wood Johnson Foundation, NCHH and the Trust for America’s Health awarded mini-grants of up to $5,000 to 15 communities across the country to plan and host lead poisoning prevention events.
-The grants were intended to help gather community members and decision makers to engage in a dialogue around actions that can advance local lead poisoning prevention efforts.
+The grants were intended to help gather community members and decision-makers to engage in a dialogue around actions that can advance local lead poisoning prevention efforts.
 Learn more about this opportunity and meet the grantees.

-Latest page update: Mary 22, 2024.
+Latest page update: December 12, 2024.